Due to the coronavirus some of our exhibition dates have had to be changed. We hope to update our exhibition programme soon.

 Anne Ryan has curated The Studio at 4 a.m. for Hastings Contemporary, showcasing work by eight exciting contemporary artists: Anna Brass, Frances Burden, Andrew Child, Freya Guest, Xiao-Yang Li, Aimee Parrott, Ross Taylor and Rebecca Truscott-Elves.

-Hastings Contemporary presents a special exhibition of assorted new and unseen work from distinguished alumni and friends who have exhibited at the gallery or supported us from when we first opened our doors as Jerwood Gallery in 2012, including Maggi Hambling, Keith Tyson, Ansel Krut, Rose Wylie, Roy Oxlade, Mark Wallinger, Chantal Joffe, Stephen Chambers, Stephen Snoddy, Rachel Howard, Jeffery Camp, and more to be confirmed.
+Forthcoming exhibition: date to be confirmed.
+Hastings Contemporary will present a special exhibition of new and unseen work from distinguished alumni and friends who have exhibited with or supported us since we first opened our doors as Jerwood Gallery in 2012.
+Alumni include Maggi Hambling, Keith Tyson, Ansel Krut, Rose Wylie, Roy Oxlade, Mark Wallinger, Chantal Joffe, Stephen Chambers, Stephen Snoddy, Rachel Howard, Jeffery Camp, and more.

-Hastings Contemporary – situated on Europe’s oldest fishing beach, and adjacent to the UK’s major shipwreck museum – provides the perfect setting for several large shipwreck paintings and a series of extraordinary watercolours by Cecily Brown.
+Forthcoming exhibition – date to be confirmed.
+Hastings Contemporary – situated on the fishing beach and close to the Shipwreck Museum – provides a perfect setting for several large shipwreck paintings and a series of extraordinary watercolours by Cecily Brown.

 Exhibition postponed until Spring/Summer 2021.
 Uniquely combining a wide-ranging survey Modern British art with an extraordinary period of social history, this exuberant anthology show brings together a half century of artistic experimentation on the seaside – from Paul Nash to LS Lowry, and from Barbara Hepworth to Eric Ravilious – alongside archive photos and advertising posters, making a lasting case for the beach and lido as unsung sites of the modernist movement, as integral to the development of modern British art as the cafes and arcades of London and Paris.